Glutaraldehyde: Production

 Glutaraldehyde is produced industrially by the catalytic oxidation of cyclopentene by hydrogen peroxide, which can be achieved in the presence of various tungstic acid-based heteropoly acid catalysts.
 This reaction essentially mimics ozonolysis.
 Alternatively it can be made by the Diels-Alder reaction of acrolein and vinyl ethers followed by hydrolysis.

 Reactions

 Like other dialdehydes, (e.g., glyoxal) and simple aldehydes (e.g., formaldehyde), glutaraldehyde hydrates in aqueous solution, forming gem-diols.
 These diols in turn equilibrate with cyclic hemiacetal.
 Monomeric glutaraldehyde polymerizes by aldol condensation and Michael reactions yielding alpha, beta-unsaturated poly-glutaraldehyde and related oligomers.
 This reaction occurs at alkaline pH values.

 A number of mechanisms have been invoked to explain the biocidal and fixative properties of glutaraldehyde.
 Like many other aldehydes, it reacts with primary amines and thiol groups, which are common functional groups in proteins, nucleic acids and polymeric materials.
 Being bi-functional, glutaraldehyde is a crosslinker, which rigidifies macromolecular structures and shuts down their reactivity.

 The aldehyde groups in glutaraldehyde are susceptible to formation of imines by reaction with the amines of lysine and nucleic acids.
 The derivatives from aldol condensation of pairs of glutaraldehyde also undergo imine formation.

-Use in the Aquarium Hobby

-Glutaraldehyde diluted with water is often sold as alternative to carbon dioxide gas injection for aquarium plants.
-It is commonly also used by aquarists in low doses as an algaecide.